freyarowland/WoodFrogCode/README.md

-# Code from manuscript "Asychrony, density dependence, and persistence in an amphibian" (Manuscript ID ECY21-0446)
+# Code from "Asychrony, density dependence, and persistence in an amphibian" (Manuscript ID ECY21-0446)
 ## Published in Ecology 2022

 ## Authors